codicoscepticos/codicoscepticos/README.md

 - 👋 Hi, I’m @codicoscepticos
 - 👀 I’m interested in AI, Web and Game development.
-- 🌱 I used to work full-time as a JavaScript front-end/software developer for 4 years in the past.
+- 🌱 I've 10+ years of overall programming experience, and 4 years of professional experience with front-end development.
-- 💞️ I’m looking to collaborate on innovative and creative projects.
+- 💞️ I’m looking to collaborate on innovative, challenging and creative projects.
 - 📫 Reach me at [LinkedIn](https://bit.ly/3lsFUlg)

 <!---